-The Association recorded a valuation allowance of \$1.3 million in 2019, \$1.2 million in 2018 and \$1.0 million in 2017.
+The Association recorded a valuation allowance of \$1.4 million in 2020, \$1.3 million in 2019 and \$1.2 million in 2018.
 The Association will continue to evaluate the realizability of the deferred tax assets and adjust the valuation allowance accordingly.
-Due to tax reform, the federal and state net operating loss recorded in 2019 of \$412 has an indefinite carryforward period.
-At December 31, 2018 and 2017, the Association had federal and state net operating loss carryforwards that expire from 2024 to 2036.
-No additional net operating loss was recorded in 2018.
+Due to tax reform, the deferred tax asset recorded for federal and state net operating loss recorded in 2018 to 2020 of \$560 thousand have an indefinite carryforward period.
+The Association had a deferred tax asset recorded for federal and state net operating loss carryforwards of \$630 thousand that expire from 2024 to 2036.